-- 2 tsp vanilla paste (or 2 tsp extract but I highly recommend paste!)
-Raspberries, a lemon slice, or torched caster sugar for garnish
+- Raspberries, a lemon slice, or torched caster sugar for garnish

-- Whisk together egg yolks and sugar in a large bowl (preferably with a pouring spout)
+Whisk together egg yolks and sugar in a large bowl (preferably a bowl with a pouring spout) Set aside.

-- As soon as bubbles form on the sides and center is steaming, immediately turn off heat.
+As soon as bubbles form on the sides and the center is steaming, immediately turn off heat.

-- Make a water bath or 'bain Marie' by pouring water into a baking till water is about an inch deep.
+Make a water bath or 'bain Marie' by pouring water into a baking dish until water is about an inch deep.

 MAY I PLEASE ASK A LITTLE FAVOR?